-Advertising may be right for you, but on a personal level, I take issue with being advertised to when I read a blog.
-I use an intuitive business model, by which I only do things in my business and brand that feed my soul and genuinely contribute to the majority of my readerships' lives and business, and advertising doesn’t do that.
+I don't sell advertising on this blog.
+Advertising may be right for you (just kidding, it's probably not), but I hate being advertised to when I read a blog.
+And I'll never do something in my business that I wouldn't want done to me.
+I use an intuitive business model.
+MeaningI only do things in my business that feed my soul and genuinely contribute to the majority of my readerships' lives and business.
+Ads don't.
+Advertising:

 - Sells your attention

 - Gives me that feeling in the pit of my stomach that I'm not doing something right.

 So when I get emails from companies offering me money to throw an ad up on Unsettle or mention them in an article, they get trashed.
 A few hundred dollars is not worth my integrity.
 But there are many other ways of making money from your blog.
 And one of those ways allows you to monetize: